UrbsLab/AutoMLPipe-BC/README.md

 ```
 See https://pypi.org/project/plotly/ for details or updates for installing these plotly dependencies.

 # Usage

 ***
-## Running within Jupyter notebook

-## Environment Requirements
+## Code Orientation
-In order to run this pipeline as a Jupyter Notebook you must have the proper environment set up on your computer.
-Python 3 as well as a number of Python packages are required.
-Most of these requirements are satisfied by installing the most recent version of anaconda (https://docs.anaconda.com/anaconda/install/).
-We used Anaconda3 with python version 3.7.7 during this pipeline development.
-In addition to the packages included in anaconda, the following packages will need to be installed separately (or possibly updated, if you have an older version installed).
-We recommend installing them within the 'anaconda prompt' that installs with anaconda:

-* scikit-rebate (To install: pip install skrebate)
-* xgboost (To install: pip install xgboost)
-* lightgbm (To install: pip install lightgbm)
-* optuna (To install: pip install optuna)

-Additionally, while currently commented out in the file (modeling_methods.py) if you want the optuna hypterparameter sweep figures to appear within the jupyter notebook (via the command 'fig.show()' ) you will need to run the following installation commands.
-This should only be required if you edit the python file to uncomment this line for any or all of the ML modeling algorithms.

-* pip install -U plotly>=4.0.0
-* conda install -c plotly plotly-orca

-Lastly, in order to include the stand-alone algorithm 'ExSTraCS' we needed to call this from the command line within this Jupyter Notebook.
-As a result, the part of this notebook running ExSTraCS will only run properly if the path to the working directory used to run this notebook includes no spaces.
-In other words if your path includes a folder called 'My Folder' vs. 'My_Folder' you will likely get a run error for ExSTraCS (at least on a Windows machine).
-Thus, make sure to check that wherever you are running this notebook from, that the entire path to the working directory does note include any spaces.
+The base code for AutoMLPipe-BC is organized into a series of scripts designed to best optimize the parallelization of a given analysis.
+These loosely correspond with the pipeline schematic above.

+* Phase 1: Exploratory Analysis (Code: ExploratoryAnalysisMain.py and ExploratoryAnalysisJob.py)
+- Conducts an initial exploratory analysis of all target datasets to be analyzed and compared
+- Conducts basic data cleaning
+- Conducts k-fold cross validation (CV) partitioning to generate k training and k testing datasets

+* Phase 2: Data Preprocessing (Code: DataPreprocessingMain.py and DataPreprocessingJob.py)

 ***
-# Jupyter Notebook Usage
+## Jupyter Notebook
+Here we detail how to run AutoMLPipe-BC within the provided jupyter notebook.
+This is likely the easiest approach for those newer to python, or for those who wish to explore, or easily test the code.
+However depending on the size of the target dataset(s) and the pipeline settings, this can take a long time to run locally.
+The included notebook is set up to run on included example datasets (HCC data taken from the UCI repository).
+NOTE: The user will still need to update the local folder/file paths in this notebook to be able for it to correctly run.
-* First, ensure all of the environment and dataset requirments above are satisfied.
+* First, ensure all prerequisite packages are installed in your environment and dataset assumptions (above) are satisfied.
-* Next, save this repository to the desired 'working directory' on your pc (make sure there are no 'spaces' in the path to this directory!)
-* Open the jupyter notebook file (https://jupyter.readthedocs.io/en/latest/running.html).
-We found that the most reliable way to do this and ensure your run environment is correct is to open the 'anaconda prompt' which comes with your anaconda installation.
-Once opened type the command 'jupyter notebook'.
-Then navigate to your working directory and click on the notebook file: 'Supervised_Classification_ML_Pipeline.ipynb'.
+* Open jupyter notebook (https://jupyter.readthedocs.io/en/latest/running.html).
+We recommend opening the 'anaconda prompt' which comes with your anaconda installation.
+Once opened, type the command 'jupyter notebook' which will open as a webpage.
+Navigate to your working directory and open the included jupyter notebook file: 'AutoMLPipe-BC-Notebook.ipynb'.
-* Towards the beginning of the notebook in the section 'Set Dataset Pipeline Variables (Mandatory)', make sure to update your dataset-specific information (e.g. dataset name, outcome label, and instance label (if applicable)
+* Towards the beginning of the notebook in the section 'Mandatory Parameters to Update', make sure to revise your dataset-specific information (especially your local path information for files/folders)
-* In the next notebook cell, 'Set Other Pipeline Variables (Optional)', you can 'optionally' set other analysis pipeline settings (e.g. number of cross validation partitions, what algorithms to include, etc)
-* Next, in the next cell, 'ML Modeling Hyperparamters (Optional)' you can adjust the hyperparameters of all ML modeling algorithms to be explored in the respective hyperparameter sweeps.
-You can also adjust the overall optuna settings controlling the basics of how the hyperparameter sweeps are conducted.
-Note that 'adding' any other hyperparameters that have not been included in this section for a given ML modeler, will require updates to the code in the file 'modeling_methods.py'.
-We believe that we have included all critical run parameters for each ML algorithm so this should not be an issue for most users.
+* If you have a replication dataset to analyze, scroll down to the section 'Apply Models to Replication Data' and revise the dataset-specific information in 'Mandatory Parameters to Update', just below.
+* Check any other notebook cells specifying 'Run Parameters' for any of the pipeline phases and update these settings as needed.
 * Now that the code as been adapted to your desired dataset/analysis, click 'Kernel' on the Jupyter notebook GUI, and select 'Restart & Run All' to run the script.
+* To run the included example dataset with the pre-specified notebook run parameters, should only take a matter of minutes.
-* Note that due to all that is involved in running this notebook, it may take several hours or more to complete running all analyses.
-Runtime can be shortened by picking a subset of ML algorithms, picking a smaller number of CV partitions, reducing 'n_trials' and 'hype_cv' which controls hyperparameter optimization, or reducing 'instanceSubset' which controls the maximum number of instances used to run Relief-based feature selection (note: these algorithms scale quadratically with number of training instances).
+* However it may take several hours or more to run this notebook in other contexts.
+Runtime is primarily increased by selecting additional ML modeling algorithms, picking a larger number of CV partitions, increasing 'n_trials' and 'timeout' which controls hyperparameter optimization, or increasing 'instance_subset' which controls the maximum number of instances used to run Relief-based feature selection (note: these algorithms scale quadratically with number of training instances).

 ***
 # Repository Orientation